AstarNetwork/astar-docs/docs/use/zkevm-guides/Bridge-Astar-EVM.md

 ---
 sidebar_position: 3
-title: Bridge to Astar zkEVM from Astar EVM.
+title: Bridge to Astar zkEVM from Astar EVM
-sidebar_label: Bridge Astar EVM <> Astar zkEVM
 ---

 import Figure from "/src/components/figure"

-# Bridge to Astar zkEVM from Astar EVM.
+# Bridge to Astar zkEVM from Astar EVM

 This page explains how to transfer `ASTR` and other assets (`DOT`, `vASTR`, etc.) between **Astar EVM** and **Astar zkEVM**.
 If you have `ASTR` and other assets on Astar native (Substrate) instead, consult [this guide](/docs/use/manage-assets/transfer-tokens#sending-astrsdn-to-astar-evm-from-astar-native-or-any-tokens-in-the-account) to transfer them from Astar native to Astar EVM.

-### Transfer using Stargate:
+## Transfer using Stargate:

 **[Stargate](https://stargate.finance/transfer)** is a community-driven organization building fully composable native asset bridges on LayerZero.
 [More information](https://stargateprotocol.gitbook.io/stargate/v/user-docs).